TheAtlasRepository/Text2Map/README.md

 ## Setting up Miniconda Environment

 1. **Install Miniconda:**
    - Download and install Miniconda from [Miniconda website](https://docs.conda.io/en/latest/miniconda.html).

 2. **Create a Conda Environment:**
+   - Need to be in the directory you want to set the project up in!

    ```bash
     conda create --name YOUR_ENV_NAME